sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 ## Genetic-Quantum Feature Maps: Technique

-In this paper we propose a novel technique that allows the automatic generation of quantum circuits that function as quantum feature maps in QSVM for classification, based on multi-objective genetic algorithms.
+In this paper we propose a novel technique that allows the automatic generation of quantum-inspired kernels for classification by using Quantum Support Vector Machine (QSVM), based on multi-objective genetic algorithms.

 <p align="center">
   <img src="https://github.com/sergio94al/Automatic-design-of-quantum-feature-maps/blob/main/General_tech.png" width="500" height="400">